SepulchralVerdigris/path2victory/Base Game.md

 > ⚁⚂ Ⅱ Jaws > Reposition
 > ⚃⚄ Ⅱ Reposition > Jaws
 > ⚅ Ⅲ Stride > Jaws > Jaws

-## Scenario: Basement Crawl

-The player controls five kobolds (and their pet cat) in two encounters, with the dice determining how the enemies respond.

-Print the hero, monster and spell/item cards.

-### Adventurers

-* Kobold Bard 1

-* Kobold Druid 1 (Cat Companion 1; *scroll of burning hands*)

-* Kobold Fighter 1 (*minor healing potion*)

-* Kobold Sorcerer 1 (*scroll of* *ray of enfeeblement*)

-* Kobold Rogue 1

-### Encounter 1

-**Set up:** A basement on a 12x12 board.

-Place:

-* 4 precarious piles (2x2 each) – obstructing terrain

-* 4 shelves (2x1 each) – solid terrain

-* 1 fungus patch (made from five 2x2 patches of difficult terrain; the fungus leshy treats the fungus patch as normal terain)

-* 2 beds (1x2 each)

-* 2 flash beetles, one on each bed

-* 1 fungus leshy, on the fungus patch

-* 1 stone door and 1 wooden door, in opposite corners

-Deploy adventurers up to 4 squares from the stone door.

-Set aside:

-* 3 taxidermic dogs

-* 1 briar doll

-* 4 flash beetles

-* 1 animated rocking horse

-**Start of Each Round (Including Round 1):** Roll 1d6 for each bed.
-On 4–6, place a new flash beetle on it.

-**Start of Round 4:** Place the three taxidermic dogs adjacent to the wooden door.

-**Start of Round 10:** Place the briar doll and animated rocking horse adjacent to the wooden door.

-**When the fungus leshy is defeated:** Flash beetles stop spawning.

-**The briar doll and rocking horse are defeated:** Scenario ends; all adventurers gain +1 Advance if you are using the campaign play rules.

-#### Special rules

-**Soothe Beetle** ●● Target a beetle within 6 squares.
-If you succeed on a Nature check (Power 14) the target beetle won’t take actions until attacked or harmed.

-**Precarious pile:** A creature can search (Interact, 1 AP) the pile with a Thievery check (Power 14).
-On a success, the pile is destroyed and roll 1d4.
-The first time that the number is equal to or less than the number of destroyed piles, the creature finds ablative armor plating.
-On a failure, the pile topples.

-A creature that moves through the pile must make an Athletics check (Power 14) to climb over it.
-On a failure, the pile topples.

-If the pile topples, creatures on and adjacent to the pile take 10 bludgeoning damage (Reflex half, Power 14) and the pile is removed from play.

-**Bed:** Difficult terrain for Medium and larger creatures; cover for Small and smaller creatures.

-**Fungus Patch:** A creature can search (Interact, 1 AP) the pile with Survival (Power 16).
-On a success, they find a healing potion (1–3 on 1d6) or a basic poison (4–6 on 1d6).
-Each item can only be found once; on the next success, the remaining item is found.

-### Encounter 2

-**Set up:** A garden on a 12x12 board.

-* 4 hedges (each 1x4) – barriers

-* 4 boulders (1x1) – solid terrain

-* 3 holes (1x1) – difficult terrain

-* 1 fountain (2x2) – difficult terrain

-* 1 shed (2x2) somewhere at the top of the board – solid terrain

-* 1 faerie dragon

-Deploy the adventurers in the two bottom rows.

-Set aside:

-* 3 reefclaws

-**Start of Rounds 2, 3 and 4:** Place a reefclaw adjacent to a hole (use a 1d3 to determine which).

-**Shed:** A creature can search (Interact, 1 AP) the shed using the Crafting skill (Power 16).
-On a success, they find a *fiery* hand weapon.

-**When all enemies are defeated or the hero carrying the \*fiery\* weapon from the shed reach the bottom edge of the map:** Scenario ends; all adventurers gain +1 Advance if you are using the campaign play rules.

 # Game mode: Wargaming